"Picturesque Countryside

 In November 1909 Marie NILLES arrived in Chicago.
 She married Anton MILLER in 1911.
 The MILLER children, all born in Chicago, were Nicadem (1911-1969), Peter (1912-1928), Harry (1913-1913), Elsie (1916-), Adele (1920-), and Eugene (1922-1947).
 For more on the MILLER family history including pictures, see Scott Plencner's webpage at www.splencner.com/family

-After their mother Susanna died and they came of age, Marie and Elise NILLES came to the US.
-Dominik then married Margarete SPARTZ/SCHLEICH on Jan 19, 1910.
+Marie and Elise NILLES came to the US after their mother Susanna died.
 On the 1908 ship's record, Elise NILLES listed Marie SCHULLER as her cousin although technically Elise was my grandmother's half-sister's step-daughter.

-Dominik NILLES and Margarete were married on Jan 19, 1910.
+SPARTZ/SCHLEICH on Jan 19, 1910.

 Even though they both had children from previous marriages, some